 Multifocal contact lenses have been used successfully by many presbyopic individuals.
 Others choose the monovision approach, where the prescription of one contact lens is set for distant vision correction and the other is set for near vision correction.
 While this treatment option works well for some people, others have difficulty making the eyes work together.
 They typically complain about eye strain, dizziness and headaches.

 The most important thing to remember about presbyopia is that it is a progressive condition, meaning the severity of presbyopia increases with time and age.
 Several surgical treatments are available to treat presbyopia, including the Refractive Lens Exchange (RLE )with a bi-focal or accommodative intraocular lenses.
 Laser Vision Correction with Mono-Vision and NearVision CK ( conductive keratoplasty) are other treatment options to decrease the need for reading glasses for those with presbyopia.

 To learn more about your vision needs, contact the Bochner Eye Institute at one of our three locations.
-Schedule a personal consultation with one of our experienced eye surgeons – Dr. Harold Stein, MD, Dr. Raymond Stein, MD, Dr. Albert Cheskes, MD, and Dr. Jordan Cheskes, MD – to find out which procedure can help you achieve clear, crisp vision.
+Schedule a personal consultation with one of our experienced eye surgeons – Dr. Harold Stein, MD, Dr. Raymond Stein, MD, and Dr. Albert Cheskes, MD – to find out which procedure can help you achieve clear, crisp vision.